- Ph.D. Programs

 Do you admit during Winter or Spring/Summer Terms?

 We only admit students for Fall term.
-The application opens in September and the deadline is December 15 for admission the following Fall.
+The application opens in September and the deadline is in December for admission the following Fall.

 Do you accept transfer students?

 We accept applications from graduate students in other programs at other universities, but the application process is the same.
 We do not evaluate what courses may or may not transfer prior to a student being admitted.

 I was awarded external funding, or plan to support myself.
 Will you conditionally admit me since I do not require department funding?

 We do not conditionally admit students who do not require department funding.